 Inaccurate forecast demand or absence of forecast can make even the best of businesses to lose on their revenues.
-Forecasting is necessary as you don’t want to overstock the inventory and risk them getting wasted, or understock the inventory and running out of items to serve your customers.
+Forecasting is necessary as you don’t want to overstock the food and beverage inventory and risk them getting wasted, or understock the inventory and running out of items to serve your customers.

 Choose a POS Integrated Inventory Management System that gives you an estimate of the amount of each item that you would need in a week or a month based on the sales report and order history.
 You can also set re-order levels for each item, that sends you automatic alerts and reminders when a particular stock item is about to finish.